top of page

 Oman

-A roadtrip with Christine to spend a long weekend with storied travelers just a border crossing away in Misfah.
+I joined a roadtrip with my friend, Christine, to spend a long weekend with storied travelers just a border crossing away in Misfah.

 South Sudan